 - These examinations are usually organized between the months of May and June and comprise Objective-type questions covering relevant subjects.

-- There are a number of institutes which do not organize entrance examinations but accept candidates on the basis of their scores obtained in 10+2, with Biology as one of the subjects.
+- There are a number of institutes that do not organize entrance examinations but accept candidates on the basis of their scores obtained in 10+2, with Biology as one of the subjects.

 - Once you finish off the three-year Bachelor course, along with practical training, you can start hunting for a job.